 Please click / tap on feature name to hide / view its content.

-Secured admission to professional/ technical courses in India or Abroad through Entrance Test/ Merit Based Selection process.
+Secured admission to professional/ technical courses india or Abroad through Entrance Test/ Merit Based Selection process.

 |Scholarship/ assistantship to be included in margin.
 Margin may be brought-in on year-to-year basis as and when disbursements are made on a pro-rata basis.|

 |Upto Rs 4 lacs||Co-obligation of parents.
 No security|

 |Above Rs.4 lacs and upto Rs7.5 lakhs||Co-obligation of parents together with collateral security in the form of suitable third party guarantee.
 The bank may, at its discretion, in exceptional cases, waive third party guarantee if satisfied with the net-worth / means of parent/s who would be executing the document as 'joint borrower'.|

 |Above Rs.7.5 lakhs||Co-obligation of parents together with tangible collateral security of suitable value, along with the assignment of future income of the student for payment of installments|

 |Upto Rs 4 lacs||BPLR|